 A member of the committee voting with the majority shall be selected to write the evaluation of the faculty member for the committee.
-A member of the committee voting with the minority may write, in collaboration with other members in the minority, a minority report, which must be included in the faculty member's e-dossier along with the committee's recommendation.
+The majority report shall include substantive and clear narrative statements.
+The majority report must contain, at a minimum, information pertinent to all three areas of review and reflect the information discussed in the meeting or relevant material which is in the faculty member's e-dossier.
+A member of the committee voting with the minority may write, alone or in collaboration with other members in the minority, a minority report, which must be included in the faculty member's e-dossier along with the committee's recommendation.

-A member of the committee voting with the minority may write, alone or in collaboration with other members voting in the minority, a minority report.
 When two minority reports are needed, two individuals-one voting for and one voting against-must come forward to write the required minority reports.

 Majority and minority reports that are written following a review meeting may contain information discussed at the meeting as well as information freely available within the faculty member's e-dossier.
 Extraneous elements and hearsay are not permitted within majority or minority reports.
 If the material is important enough to appear within a candidate's majority or minority report, it should be discussed openly within the personnel meeting.

 Any majority or minority reports should, at a minimum, contain sufficient information for review committees at all levels to make a reasonably sound assessment of the candidate's strengths and weaknesses.
 The language for each section under review on RTP reports shall include more than a single line of text.
 For example, a sentence such as "Faculty Jane Doe is performing satisfactorily in Area 1" with no other accompanying information is not permitted as an assessment statement for Area 1.